kylejones200/trilobite-diversity-paper/README.md

 # Stratigraphic Patterns of Cambrian Trilobite Diversity in Eastern Asia

-This repository contains the complete submission package for the manuscript "Stratigraphic Patterns of Cambrian Trilobite Diversity in Eastern Asia: A Middle Cambrian Diversity Peak" submitted to the Journal of Asian Earth Sciences.
+This repository contains the complete submission package for the manuscript "Stratigraphic Patterns of Cambrian Trilobite Diversity in Eastern Asia: A Middle Cambrian Diversity Peak".

 ## Repository Structure